-- 2. Linkability due to the use of a pseudonym in different contexts - a) person pseudonym:
+11.2 Linkability due to the use of a pseudonym in different contexts

+With respect to the degree of linkability, various kinds of pseudonyms may be distinguished according to the kind of context for their usage:
-A person pseudonym is a substitute for the holder's name which is regarded as representation for the holder's civil identity.
-It may be used in all contexts, e.g. a nickname, the pseudonym of an actor, or a phone number.

-b) role pseudonym:

-The use of role pseudonyms is limited to specific roles, e.g. a customer pseudonym or an Internet account used for many instantiations of the same role "Internet user".
+- a) person pseudonym: - A person pseudonym is a substitute for the holder's name which is regarded as representation for the holder's civil identity.
+It may be used in all contexts, e.g., a nickname, the pseudonym of an actor, or a phone number. - b) role pseudonym: - The use of role pseudonyms is limited to specific roles, e.g., a customer pseudonym or an Internet account used for many instantiations of the same role "Internet user".
 The same role pseudonym may be used with different communication partners.
-Roles might be assigned by other parties, e.g. a company, but they might be chosen by the subject himself/herself as well.

-c) relationship pseudonym:

-For each communication partner, a different relationship pseudonym is used.
+Roles might be assigned by other parties, e.g., a company, but they might be chosen by the subject himself/herself as well. - c) relationship pseudonym: - For each communication partner, a different relationship pseudonym is used.
 The same relationship pseudonym may be used in different roles for communicating with the same partner.
-Examples are distinct nicknames for each communication partner.

-d) role-relationship pseudonym:

-For each role and for each communication partner, a different role-relationship pseudonym is used.
-This means that the communication partner need not be aware that two pseudonyms used in different roles belong to the same holder.
+Examples are distinct nicknames for each communication partner. - d) role-relationship pseudonym: - For each role and for each communication partner, a different role-relationship pseudonym is used.
+This means that the communication partner does not necessarily know, whether two pseudonyms used in different roles belong to the same holder. - e) transaction pseudonym17: - For each transaction, a different transaction pseudonym is used, e.g., randomly generated transaction numbers for online-banking.

-e) transaction pseudonym6:

-For each transaction, a different transaction pseudonym is used, e.g. randomly generated transaction numbers for online-banking.
 Thus, there is at least no possibility to link different transactions by equality of pseudonyms.
 Therefore, transaction pseudonyms can be used to realize as strong anonymity as possible.
-7
+18

+The strength of the anonymity of these pseudonyms can be represented as the lattice that is illustrated in the following diagram.
+The arrows point in direction of increasing anonymity, i.e. $A \to B$ stands for "B enables stronger anonymity than A".
+19

-6 Apart from "transaction pseudonym" some employ the term "one-time-use pseudonym", taking the naming from "one-time pad".
+Apart from "transaction pseudonym" some employ the term "one-time-use pseudonym", taking the naming from "one-time pad".